ioaviator/CDE_Bootcamp/README.md

 Data Integration: Loading data into PostgreSQL database for structured querying and analysis.
 Moving data from one directory to another

+## Task
+A script to move all CSV and JSON files from one directory to another directory named json_and_csv.
+This script should be able to work with one or more json and csv files

 ## Move Data From Source To Destination
 ![mv_src_to_dest](./Scripts/_img/src_2_dest.gif)